ajroach42/ajroach42.github.io/_posts/2017-12-20-steps-towards-a-web-without-the-internet.md

 A little over three years ago, I wrote an article for the [Analog Revolution Magazine](http://analogrevolution.com) about the Alternet, a wacky project we were running up at the record store.

 We didn't have an internet connection at the store, so we set up a little box that wasn't connected to the internet, and we served some web pages, some public domain movies, a message board, and a chatroom, all over local wifi.
+That little box became the first node of our Alternet.

-If you were in the store or at the attached venue you could connect and share files, watch movies, and leave messges on the server.
+If you were in the store or at the attached venue you could connect and share files, watch movies, and leave messges on that node.
+With a little luck, they would eventually make it the other nodes we ran (though this tended not to work well in practice.)

 Basically, it was a BBS.